Causes of Parkinson’s

 Genetic factors

-Scientists estimate that less than 10% of cases of Parkinson’s disease are primarily due to genetic causes.
-The most common genetic effect that triggers Parkinson’s disease is mutation in a gene called LRRK2.
-The LRRK2 defect is particularly frequent in families of North African or Jewish descent.
+Scientists estimate that about 15% of cases of Parkinson’s disease are linked to a genetic cause.
+The most common genetic effect that triggers Parkinson’s disease is a mutation in a gene called LRRK2 (pronounced lark-2).
+The LRRK2 defect is particularly frequent in families of North African or Ashkenazi Jewish descent.
 Mutations in alpha-synuclein have also been found to trigger Parkinson’s, but these are quite rare.
 In most cases, no primary genetic cause can be found.

 Environmental factors